HKiOnline/dftui/docs/characters_json_format.md

 Fate Condensed tells that consequences "are new aspects you write on your character sheet when your character takes a hit, representing the real harm and injury your character suffers".

-In JSON-format character sheets consequences are an array of objects.
-Each object represent one consequence.
-Each consequence-object has level, isActive and title -attributes.
-Level is a number, possible values are 2, 4 and 6.
-The isActive-attribute tells if the consequence is in play.
-It is a boolean with default of false.
+In JSON-format character sheets, consequences are an array of objects.
+Each object represents one consequence.
+Each consequence object has level, isActive, and title attributes.
+Level is a number; possible values are 2, 4, and 6.
+The isActive attribute tells if the consequence is in play.
+It is a boolean with a default of false.
 Title is a string, used as the display name in UIs.
 Titles are filled only if the consequence isActive value is true.

-Consequences-array has by default three consequence-objects with levels of 2, 4 and 6.
-Some arrays may have an additional second level 2 consequence-object.
+The consequences array has by default three consequence objects with levels of 2, 4, and 6.
+Some arrays may have an additional second level-2 consequence object.
 All character spirit types use the same format.
-Below is an example of the typical consequences-array.
+Below is an example of the typical consequences array.

 ```json
 "consequences": [